Advanced Performance (Gifted and Talented)

 - Wider activities include Amnesty International, Team Uganda, and Saffi Coffee.

-Pupils who are identified from baseline testing as being in the top 5% nationally in Vocabulary and/or Mathematics are registered with IGGY (International Gateway for Gifted Youth at the University of Warwick, an on-line learning community for more –able learners between 13 and 18 years of age).
 An annual trip to a programme of lectures given by Academy Conferences is offered, and Year 11 pupils who are aspiring for Oxbridge entry are encouraged to set their sights high via the annual ‘Aim High’ trip to the University of Cambridge in May during which pupils get a chance to meet an Admissions Tutor, tour a College and experience the atmosphere of this famous university city.
-Further opportunities to experience study at KS5 are given during the summer term when pupils are invited to attend lectures at the University of Hull as part of its Summer Experience programme.

-The school offers Year 5 and 6 Advanced Performance Enrichment Days each year for pupils from local primary schools, with our experienced staff offering a wide range of challenging activities such as Visual Illusions, Japanese, Emil Nolde art workshops and Robotics.
-A Year 10 Enrichment Day will also be held in June.
+The school offers Year 5 and 6 Advanced Performance Enrichment Days each year for pupils from local primary schools, with our experienced staff offering a wide range of challenging activities.

-Pupils’ success is celebrated through Excellence rewards, Head Teacher commendations, and the publishing of work in ‘Aspire!’
+Pupils’ success is celebrated through the publishing of work in ‘Aspire!’ showcasing a range of pupils work across all key stages and areas of the curriculum.

 Finally, we do not believe in exclusivity.
 If pupils have a gift or talent, we shall identify it and nurture it.
 With hard work and the support of a dedicated staff, we do believe that there is ‘room at the top’ for all those pupils with the potential and commitment to strive for the very best.